juneszh/alight-project/README.md

 # Alight-Project
-Alight Project is a project template with [Alight framework](https://github.com/juneszh/alight), which helps users to quickly build the directory structure of the project and create an admin panel by [Alight-Admin](https://github.com/juneszh/alight-admin), it is very suitable for beginners.
+Alight-Project is a project template with [Alight framework](https://github.com/juneszh/alight), which helps users to quickly build the directory structure of the project and create an admin panel by [Alight-Admin](https://github.com/juneszh/alight-admin), it is very suitable for beginners.

 ## Alight Family